streamr-dev/network/packages/proto-rpc/README.md

     communicator1.registerRpcMethod(HelloRequest, HelloResponse, 'sayHello', helloService.sayHello)
 ```

-- start a RPC communicator for the client side, and register the RPC method you just created,
+- start a RPC communicator for the client side, register the RPC method you just created,
   and bind it to the auto-generated HelloClient class